microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-upsert.md

 <!-- { "blockType": "permissions", "name": "group_post_groups" } -->
 [!INCLUDE [permissions-table](../includes/permissions/group-post-groups-permissions.md)]

-For an app create a group with owners or members while it has the *Group.Create* permission, the app must have the privileges to read the object type that it wants to assign as the group owner or member.
+In order for an app with Group.Create permission to create a group with owners or members, it must have the privileges to read the object type that it wants to assign as the group owner or member.
 Therefore:

-+ The app can assign itself as the group's owner or member.
+- The app can assign itself as the group's owner or member.
-+ To create the group with users as owners or members, the app must have at least the *User.Read.All* permission.
+- To create the group with users as owners or members, the app must have at least the *User.Read.All* permission.
-+ To create the group with other service principals as owners or members, the app must have at least the *Application.Read.All* permission.
+- To create the group with other service principals as owners or members, the app must have at least the *Application.Read.All* permission.
-+ To create the group with either users or service principals as owners or members, the app must have at least the *Directory.Read.All* permission.
+- To create the group with either users or service principals as owners or members, the app must have at least the *Directory.Read.All* permission.

 ## HTTP request